 For Booksellers: Chatwin was co-founded by the owner of an ABA-member Indie bookstore, Phil Bevis of Arundel Books in Seattle.
-Our discounts and policies are intended to motivate and support independent bookstores to carry our books, with an economically sustainable model.
+Our discounts and policies on direct orders are intended to motivate and support independent bookstores to carry our books, with an economically sustainable model.
 Please see our "Libraries & Booksellers" page for tailored ordering information.

 Chatwin Books is committed to environmental and social justice in our manufacturing and sourcing: We print exclusively in North America, and strongly prefer employee-owned coops when choosing print vendors.
 We choose recycled content whenever possible, and strive to source production close to our PNW office, to minimize emissions in transport.

 Forthcoming for Fall: We're in the midst of setting our release and announcement schedule for Fall, so this list will be updated.

 September: Poetry releases will include Rex Wilder's Collected Poems "Open Late," and Jessica Hornik's debut collection "A Door On the River."
 Other September releases include the much-anticipated "Book Collecting Now" (Matthew Budman), and last but not least, Brian Dempsey's beautiful and enchanting children's book "The Man With Bees in His Beard."